A 13-year-old girl student of National Public School (NPS) in Rajajinagar has gone missing since Wednesday morning.

 – News clipping from Deccan Chronicle

-Few days back, Bangalore woke up to the news of a teenager missing and several messages followed on WhatsApp and Facebook after that.
+A few days back, Bangalore woke up to the news of a teenager missing and several messages followed on WhatsApp and Facebook after that.
 For next two days, her parents were clueless and strangers were also trying to help them by forwarding the messages to friends and family members.

 Finally, Poojitha was found in Hubli and as per reports, “Poojitha had fared poorly in Mathematics and got panicky when her teacher asked her to get her parents signature on the answer script.”

 This incident again made me think about flaws in our education system and about the way some parents put pressure on their kids.
-This is not a first incident related to pressure of studies.
-Every day, we read in newspapers that kids commit suicide or run away from their homes due to pressure of studies.
+This is not a first incident related to the pressure of studies.
+Every day, we read in newspapers that kids commit suicide or run away from their homes due to the pressure of studies.
 It breaks my heart to see kids going through this kind of pressure.

 But, on the other hand, what Poojitha did was also not right and justified.
 We need to teach our kids to –

 - Be strong– As nobody knows what future holds for us, so, we should be prepared to face anything in life.

 - Do not run– Running away from tough situations is not the answer.
 (I can’t even imagine what Poojitha’s mom must have gone through when she was missing).

 - Stay calm– Whatever the situation stay relaxed and calm.
 Everything has a solution.

 - Talk to your parents– It is very important to share everything with your parents or teachers.
 If there is anything which is bothering you, talk to your parents.

 - Face fears– Teach them to face any kind of fear.
 It can be a fear of failure as we as parents set high expectations.
 Tell them that it’s ok to fail.
 Trying is more important and winning is not everything in life.